Chris Mason (ice hockey)

-Christopher Robert Mason (born April 20, 1976) is a Canadian former professional ice hockey goaltender.
-He most recently played with Augsburger Panther of the Deutsche Eishockey Liga (DEL).
-He previously played for four different National Hockey League (NHL) teams.
-Mason currently serves as the colour analyst covering Predators games broadcast on Bally Sports South.
+Christopher Robert Mason (born April 20, 1976) is a Canadian former professional ice hockey goaltender and current color commentator for the Nashville Predators on Bally Sports South.
+After being drafted by the New Jersey Devils in the 1995 NHL entry draft, Mason spent 10 years playing for the Nashville Predators, Atlanta Thrashers/Winnipeg Jets, and St. Louis Blues.
+He left the NHL in 2013 and retired with the Augsburger Panther of the Deutsche Eishockey Liga (DEL).

 Playing career

 While completing a junior career in the Western Hockey League (WHL) with the Prince George Cougars, Mason was originally drafted 122nd overall in the 1995 NHL Entry Draft by the New Jersey Devils.
 Embarking on his professional career and un-signed from the Devils, Mason signed as a free agent by the Mighty Ducks of Anaheim on June 27, 1997.
 After his rookie professional season with the Ducks' American Hockey League (AHL) affiliate, the Cincinnati Mighty Ducks, and on the eve of his sophomore season, Mason was traded by Anaheim along with Marc Moro to the Nashville Predators in exchange for Dominic Roussel.

 Mason made his debut in the NHL with the Predators during the 1998–99 season, relieving in three games.
 After a further three seasons within the Predators organization, Mason left as a free agent and signed a contract with the Florida Panthers.
 Mason was assigned to Florida's AHL affiliate, the San Antonio Rampage, for the duration of the 2002–03 season.
-He re-signed with the Panthers to a one-year extension, however he never featured for the club before he was claimed in the 2003 NHL waiver draft to return to the Nashville Predators.
+He re-signed with the Panthers to a one-year extension, however he never featured for the club before he was claimed in the 2003 NHL Waiver Draft to return to the Nashville Predators.

 In the 2003–04 season, Mason joined the Predators full-time as the backup to starter Tomáš Vokoun.
 In 17 appearances that season, Mason finished with a 4–4–1 record with a 2.18 goals against average (GAA) and .926 save percentage.

 During the 2004–05 NHL lockout, Mason played for Vålerenga Ishockey in the Norwegian league with fellow Predator Scott Hartnell.
 Being hailed as the best goalie in the league ever, he played a big part in Vålerenga securing their 25th league championship and their 24th Norwegian Championship by winning the playoffs.

 On April 15, 2006, when he was starting because starting goaltender Vokoun was lost for the year with a blood condition, Mason was credited for a goal when Phoenix Coyotes forward Geoff Sanderson shot the puck into his own net.
 Mason became the ninth NHL goaltender to score a goal and joined Damian Rhodes as the only goalies to be credited with a goal in both the AHL and the NHL.

-In response, Mason said, "It was a cheesy goal.
-Someone else should have received it."